Followers

 Red Deluge

-During the summer 1777 campaign led by British General John Burgoyne, Ticonderoga was in the crosshairs.
-The massive fort was the key to Burgoyne's success as it would provide his logistics base and jump-off point for his final thrust to Albany and a link-up with General Henry Clinton's army in New York City.
+During the summer campaign of 1777 led by British General John Burgoyne, Ticonderoga was a focal point.
+The large fort was crucial to Burgoyne's plans, serving as his logistics hub and starting point for his final push to Albany and a connection with General Henry Clinton's army in New York City.

 General John Burgoyne